 Walk for Wildlife is a month-long event in which you see how many wildlife places you can visit and how many wildlife species you can count.
 Our newest event is a fun way to get outside, and you can help support our programs that benefit wildlife and healthy habitats.

 - Form a team,

-- Join an open team, or
+- Join an existing team

 Your team can be just you, or you and your friends, your family, co-workers or a youth group.
 Everyone is welcome ─ from budding naturalists to seasoned experts, all that’s required is an interest in wildlife!

 You can pick any or all days during the month of October with your team.

 Your friends and family from around the world can join in the fun of this event.